lewagon/dotfiles/02-OOP/01-OO-Basics/Optional-01-Richest-Student/README.md

 ## Background & Objectives

-Congrats for reaching the first optional exercices of the first OOP day.
+Congrats for reaching the first optional exercice of the first OOP day.
 We will now work on an exercise to mix sorting and comparable methods with objects.